Tilos: 20th Century

 Ottoman rule lasted until May 12, 1912, when Italian sailors landed in the bay of Eristos during the Italo-Turkish War.
 Tilos then became part the Italian possession of the Isole Italiane dell'Egeo.
 After the Italian Armistice of September 8, 1943, Tilos was occupied by German troops, and in 1948 it joined Greece together with all the Dodecanese islands.
 Since 1948, the population of the island has declined rapidly, as many Tilians migrated to the United States or Australia.
+This led to Mikro Chorio becoming a ghost town, nowadays an attraction on its own merits.

 In June 2008, Anastassios Aliferis, the Socialist mayor of the island performed the first same-sex marriages in Greece, citing a legal loophole and defying claims of illegality by a Greek prosecutor.

 In late 2018 Tilos will become the first island in the Mediterranean to run exclusively on wind and solar power.